 In a contract claim, the limitation period will run from the date when the contract was breached.
 It will be necessary, at the outset of any new claim, to determine whether or not the limitation period has expired.
 If it has, the claim will be 'statute-barred' and the claimant may be prevented from bringing a claim against the alleged wrongdoer.
 If a claim is brought out of time, the defendant will be able to plead the defence of limitation and the claimant will have the burden of proving that the cause of action arose within the relevant statutory period.

 In England and Wales, limitation periods are imposed by statute, primarily the Limitation Act 1980.
 There are different limitation periods for different types of cause of action.
 For example, the limitation period is six years for a normal contract claim, but 12 years if the contract was created by deed (this is a special way of executing a contract and most building contracts are executed in this way).
+The Building Safety Bill is set to introduce an amendment to the Defective Premises Act 1972 (DPA) which will extend the scope of the DPA to refurbishment works and extend the limitation period for claims brought under the DPA to 15 years.

 In a contract claim, the limitation period will run from the date when the contract was breached.
 It will be necessary, at the outset of any new claim, to determine whether or not the limitation period has expired.
 If it has, the claim will be ‘statute-barred’ and the claimant may be prevented from bringing a claim against the alleged wrongdoer.
 If a claim is brought out of time, the defendant will be able to plead the defence of limitation and the claimant will have the burden of proving that the cause of action arose within the relevant statutory period.